Intouch Spring 2015 - Trouble at t'mill - a recent claim

 We were approached in December 2012 by a solicitor acting for a developer who was purchasing a commercial mill in Harrogate, North Yorkshire, in order to convert it into five residential units.
 To enable the developer to lay services to serve the new properties, access was required over a stretch of land; half of which was registered to the mill, and the other half was shown on an Index Map Search to be unregistered.

-On that basis, we issued an Access and Services Indemnity policy with a limit of indemnity of £1.5m to offer protection in the event that a third party came forward and sought to prevent or restrict use of the access.
+On that basis, we issued an Access and Services Indemnity policy with a policy limit of £1.5m to offer protection in the event that a third party came forward and sought to prevent or restrict use of the access.

 Land registry application